wemmm/beat-poems/README.md

 * JavaScript (ES6)
 * create-react-app
 * react-icons
+* react-social-share-buttons

 ### Structure

 The App component renders a header and a Poem component, and the Poem component renders three different Line components that it grabs out of the JSON file.
 Poems can be reshuffled entirely or line-by-line.
 The lock buttons will stop a line from changing until the lock is toggled back off.

+You can tweet your finished poem with the Twitter button!
+Impress strangers with your deep and meaningful verse!

 ### User Stories